marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 ## Prerequisites

 These are the exact tools, hardware, and software I used.
-However, you can exchange most components with other similar ones.
+You can exchange most components with other similar ones.

 ### Hardware